At last the lights are on in theatres! A play with songs. Brilliant and magical.

 I was staying in Mission Beach not far away when I visited the now ruined castle.
 It was the inspiration for my novel Castle of Dreams.
 I was so fortunate that it was sold at the London Book Fair to a Norwegian publisher and thrilled when I saw the cover for The Castle in the Rainforest (the title for the Norwegian translation).

 My new novel, Bright Spirit, is a story that is heartbreaking but also full of hope.
-I can’t wait for you to meet my characters: Lizzie and Adam, Mrs Rawlings, Connie, Ben, and Tom.
+I can’t wait for you to meet my characters: Lizzie, Adam, and Fanny, Mrs Rawlings, Connie, and Tom.
 Set in the mid-nineteenth century, the novel begins in Creswick Creek, Victoria where Lizzie, a young orphan, can barely believe her good fortune when she is offered a home with strangers.
 Chance takes her to Ballarat, and its fields of gold, where she meets Adam, a man of God, and on to Moonta, a copper mining town, in South Australia, where to escape a life of poverty she unknowingly brings disaster into her life.
 It is a novel of love and desire in a time when it was dangerous to be a woman.

 My story is inspired by one particular woman in history I could not forget after reading about her.
 Then, as these things sometimes do, by way of serendipity, several years ago I was a guest speaker at the Batlow Writer’s Festival.
 I was staying in a guesthouse, sadly destroyed in the recent devastating bushfires, with other authors, when one evening, as we sat around at the end of the day, drinking wine as one does, I mentioned my idea to a fellow writer.
 It was he who encouraged me to start writing Lizzie’s story.
-When I arrived home, even though I was writing another book, I started researching more about this women who has been long forgotten and so my story came into being.
+When I arrived home, even though I was writing another book, I started researching more about this woman who has been long forgotten and so my story came into being.
 I went to Adelaide to research Lizzie’s life further, I lay flowers on her grave, and picked up a small stone from it that now sits on my desk.

-Bright Spirit was an emotional book to write: women and men were not equal in the nineteenth century, I knew that,and women were trapped by poverty, I knew that too, but I was shocked by how being born a woman, could mean the difference between life and death.
+Bright Spirit was an emotional book to write: women and men were not equal in the nineteenth century, I knew that ,and women were trapped by poverty, I knew that too, but I was shocked by how being born a woman, could mean the difference between life and death.

 I was a finalist in Harlequin Books, Australia wide Herstory contest.
 I wrote about the woman in my work-in-progress who was indeed a strong woman although terribly wronged by the mid-nineteeth century society in which she lived.